-Calhoun County, in central West Virginia, was created in 1853 from western Gilmer County and was named for statesman and U.S. vice-president John C. Calhoun.
-Its county seat is at Grantsville.
+Calhoun County, in central West Virginia, was created in 1853 from western Gilmer County and named for statesman and U.S. vice president John C. Calhoun.
+Its county seat is Grantsville.
 As of the 2010 census, the county population was 7,627.

 Stargazing and Night Sky Watching

 Calhoun County is one of the chief destinations for stargazing and night sky watching in West Virginia.
-Though no more than 30 miles from urban areas at Charleston and Parkersburg to the northwest and southwest, the county enjoys very little light pollution.
-As a happy consequence, stargazers and other lovers of the outdoors and venturing in increasing numbers to the county.
-The county park has become a particularly well-known destination for night sky watching.
+Though no more than 30 miles from urban areas at Charleston and Parkersburg to the northwest and southwest, the county enjoys minimal light pollution.
+As a happy consequence, stargazers and other lovers of the outdoors are venturing in increasing numbers to the county.
+The county park has become an exceptionally well-known destination for night sky watching.

 Cities & Towns in Calhoun County